 With Périgueux secured, Louis of Poitiers began the process of capturing the castles held by English/Gascon garrisons in the vicinity of the city.

-To the south-east of Périgueux lay the powerful fortress of Auberoche, commanded by Alexander de Caumont, an experienced Gascon soldier.
+To the north-east of Périgueux lay the powerful fortress of Auberoche, commanded by Alexander de Caumont, an experienced Gascon soldier.

 In early October 1345, Louis of Poitiers laid siege to Auberoche.